 This means a HELOC’s interest rate will change whenever the Fed changes their interest rate.

-As stated above, a HELOC’s rate is sum of the prime interest rate plus the bank’s margin.
+As stated above, a HELOC’s rate is the sum of the prime interest rate plus the bank’s margin.
 The margin is the bank’s profit.

 The bank’s margin typically ranges from .5% to 2.0% for a homeowner with good credit.
 The borrower’s credit score and the loan to value influence the margin.